Experiencing symptoms of COVID-19?

 Asymptomatic patients will be required to sign up for MyChart to receive their COVID-19 results.
 Turnaround times will be 24-48 hours.

-COVID-19 testing is covered by insurance when associated with:
+COVID-19 testing may be covered by insurance when associated with:

 - Patients who have COVID-19 symptoms